-All transplant procedures and transplant-related services, except corneal transplants, must be preauthorized.
+All transplant procedures and transplant-related services, except corneal transplants, are subject to medical necessity and experimental/investigational review, and must be preauthorized.
 You, your representative, the doctor, or the hospital must contact us before your evaluation as a potential candidate for a transplant procedure so we can arrange to review the evaluation results and determine whether the proposed procedure is approved for coverage.
 You must have our written approval for the procedure before the Plan will cover any transplant-related expenses.